"Almost every culture... (except Western cultures) have

 The Jews recognize the boy is no longer a

 child with a ceremony called a "Bar Mitzvah".
 It is an

 official "rite of passage" ceremony held when the boy is

 important day in a boy's life.
+(12)

 Many married adult men who have been through a Bar

 important day of their lives!
 In its simplest form it is

 of childhood and the new passage into adulthood.
 In a

 blessing like this releases God's power into the person's

 life to empower them to prosper (thrive, do well,

 During this ceremony, it is imparted to the boy that:

 - God, before the world was created, had planned for

 this earth with a purpose from God which only he can

 - God made him perfect - God doesn't make mistakes.

 - God and those around him, see him as a man from that

 day forward and will no longer treat him as a child.

 Characteristics of a Real Man

 The biological changes from boy to man happen without any

 The character traits of a real man, however, must be

 Rejects Passivity (sluggishness, inactivity, laziness)

 responsibility.
 Real men reject being passive in the

 Accepts responsibility (obligation, loyalty)

 earth.
 That responsibility defined Jesus as a man and

 satisfaction.
 The responsibility of every man is:

 i) To obey God's will (as revealed in the

 ii) To do his work (at home, at his job, in the church

 iii) To love his wife (if he is married)

 Leads courageously (brave, fearless)

 their principles in order to yield to the emotions and

 Expects a greater reward

 Life is not just work day after day.
 The anticipation

 on earth.
 Real manhood is liberating and a call to

 and afterward in heaven.
+(14)